-For this process, all you will require is a frying pan, some oil, and you are ready.
+For this process, all you will require is a frying pan and some oil, and you are ready.
 Pop the bark strips in the pan, add a layer of oil on both sides and fry it.

 The results will feature a jerky texture and will be similar to potato chips in terms of flavor and texture.

 They all have different flavors, textures, and aromas.
-Some of the trees that you will enjoy eating include:
+Some of the trees’ bark that you can eat include: